 Assign dedicated roles and responsibilities to each team member and create a plan for how you'll communicate issues and tech emergencies to your team and/or speakers.
 Consider setting up a Whatsapp group so everyone can see when something needs to be actioned, and establish when you'll need to escalate to a more senior decision-maker.

-Have a backup tech option for virtual
+Have a backup tech option for live streams

 If your live stream is kaput or your platform has packed it in and there's no saving it, you'll need to have a backup.
 Make sure you have an emergency backup stream ready in the wings in case of emergencies.
 You should also create a strategy for keeping your attendees informed and directing them to a new platform if needed.